In theory, weight loss should be easy: watch what you eat, work up a sweat, and reap the rewards.

 I’m sure you’ve been there: You’ve followed your diet to a T, you’ve cut calories, you work out regularly, and you’re still not losing weight.
 When you’re putting in the work and still not dropping pounds, well, that’s mind-numbingly infuriating.
 Unfortunately, it’s not uncommon.

 Don’t give up.
-Below you’ll find 10 reasons why the number on the scale might be stuck, as well as some suggestions on how to help you start losing weight again.
+Below you’ll find 10 reasons why the number on the scale might be stuck, as well as some suggestions for how to help you start losing weight again.

 And, remember, it’s a journey.
 Even before you reach your goal weight by committing to a healthy lifestyle, you’ll start feeling stronger and learning to fuel your body with the right foods, and you might even find a workout you love!